What is Naturopathy?

-Naturopathy, also known as Naturopathic Medicine, is a medical system that focuses on the use of natural remedies to help the human body heal itself.
-It employs several therapies such as herbs, massages, and acupuncture.
+Naturopathy, also known as naturopathic medicine, is a medical system that focuses on the use of natural remedies to help the human body heal itself.
+It employs several therapies such as herbs, massage therapy and acupuncture.

-It aims to improve overall health, prevent diseases from occurring, and treat illness through the use of organic foods and active lifestyle and use of treatments from other areas of complementary medicine.
+Naturopathy aims to improve overall health, prevent diseases from occurring and treat illness through healthy diet and lifestyle, plus the use of natural treatments from other areas of complementary medicine.

-The fundamental goal of naturopathy is to treat the person as a whole -- which means the mind, body, and spirit.
-It also focuses on healing the root causes of a disease and not just stopping the symptoms.
+The fundamental goal of naturopathy is to treat the person as a whole — which means the mind, body, and spirit.
+It also focuses on healing the root cause of a disease and not just stopping the symptoms.

-The foundation of naturopathy is based on the philosophy of the “healing power of nature.”
-It means that the human body has its own healing energy and with the assistance from naturopathy, the body is able to repair itself and recover from any underlying illness if the person is in a healthy and supportive environment.
+The foundation of naturopathy is based on the philosophy of the “healing power of nature”.
+It means that the human body has its own healing energy and, with assistance from naturopathy, can repair itself and recover from any underlying illness if the person is in a healthy and supportive environment.

-Naturopaths use several approaches in treating their patients.
-Examples include:
+Naturopaths use several approaches in treating their patients, including the following: